shopware5/devdocs/source/blog/_posts/2017-09-25-ajax-panel.md

 <img src="/blog/img/ajax-panel-abstract.svg" alt="image">

-The small controller actions doesn't respond with the full page dom tree anymore.
+The small controller actions don't respond with the full page dom tree anymore.
 Each controller is only responsible for a specific panel content.

-Our target was also to use most of the already existing dependencies instead of adding new frameworks just for the B2B-Suite.
-As you maybe already know jQuery is a base dependency of Shopware 5.
+One ouf our targets was also to use most of the already existing dependencies instead of adding new frameworks just for the B2B-Suite.
+We use jQuery because it is a base dependency of Shopware 5.

 We decided to develop our own lightweight frontend framework on top of jQuery which allows asynchronous HTTP requests for our frontend.
-The main target of this framework is to execute the asynchronous call and render the response in a given and zoned DOM element by using event.
+The main target of this framework is to execute asynchronous calls and render the response in a given and zoned DOM element by using an event.
 The behaviour is very similar to angular's [zone.js](https://github.com/angular/zone.js).

 ## Code Example
-The base structure of our ajax panel index action look like this:
+The base structure of our ajax panel index action looks like this:
 ```html
 <div class="ajax-panel" data-url="http://domain.tld/ajax-panel-controller" data-id="example"></div>
 ```